RodneyShag/Interview_solutions/Solutions/Route Between Nodes.md

 ### Improvement

-- Do bi-directional BFS to improve runtime
+- If this was an _undirected_ graph, we could do bi-directional BFS to improve runtime.